Kafr Laha

 Kafr Laha (كفرلاها) is a town in the Homs Governorate north of Homs in northern Syria.
 In 2004 it had a population of 20,041 according to the Central Bureau of Statistics of Syria.
 Its inhabitants are predominantly Sunni Muslims.
 It is the largest town in the Houla region.
-Nearby localities include Tallaf to the northeast, Tell Dahab to the north, Aqrab to the northwest, Qarmas and Maryamin to the west, al-Taybah al-Gharbiyah to the southwest and Taldou to the southeast.
+Nearby localities include Talaf to the northeast, Tell Dahab to the north, Aqrab to the northwest, Qarmas and Maryamin to the west, al-Taybah al-Gharbiyah to the southwest and Taldou to the southeast.

 History

 Kafr Laha has been identified as the ancient Aramaean settlement of Byt'l also known as "Bethel".

+According to 16th century Ottoman Defter records, Kafr Laha's population increased from 23 households in 1526 to 47 households in 1594.

-Kafr Laha has been the site of demonstrations against the Assad government during the ongoing Syrian uprising which began in 2011.
+Kafr Laha has been the site of demonstrations against the Assad government during the Syrian uprising which began in 2011.